-Barry University's Doctoral Nursing Programs
+Barry University's Doctoral Nursing Programs: DNP and PhD

 We offer three options for nurses seeking their doctoral degree.
 If you are looking to advance your nursing career to the highest level as a Nurse Practitioner, we offer a Post-Baccalaureate Doctorate in Nursing Practice (DNP) program, as well as a Doctorate in Nursing Practice (DNP) program for registered nurses who already have their master’s degree.

-For nurses who are looking to make strides within research and academia through their expertise as a nursing professional, we offer an interdisciplinary Doctor of Philosophy in Nursing (PhD) program where students take classes within Barry University’s School of Education and the College of Health Sciences.
+For nurses who are looking to make strides within research and academia through their expertise as a nursing professional, we offer an interdisciplinary Doctor of Philosophy in Nursing (PhD) program where students take classes within Barry University’s School of Education and the College of Nursing and Health Sciences.

-Post-Baccalaureate Doctorate in Nursing Practice
+Post-Baccalaureate Doctorate in Nursing Practice: DNP

-Doctor of Philosophy in Nursing
+Doctor of Philosophy in Nursing: PhD

 Our Doctor of Philosophy in Nursing (PhD) program is for nursing professionals who are interested in becoming researchers or educators in the field of nursing.
 Students can pursue their PhD within one of our cohorts throughout Florida, which include Miami Shores, Palm Beach and Orlando.